tedthizzy/bionic/README.md

 ## Installation

-1. Install the extension from the VS Code Marketplace.
+1. Download the extension.
+2. Extract the extension to your `.vscode/extensions` directory.
-2. Reload VS Code to activate the extension.
+3. Reload VS Code to activate the extension.

 ## Usage